AntoineAndre/aruco_video_homography/README.md

 furthermore, some lines of the script can be uncommented to provide a feedback to the user, such as the id number of the markers or their centers...

+### 3rd party libraries

+The used libraries can be downloaded and installed with the following pip commands:

+- pip install numpy
+- pip install opencv-python
+- pip install aruco

 # license terms
 _(just in case)_